 Lisbon’s public bicycle sharing system is a fun way to travel around and explore the city.
 Use it to get to local attractions, or to ride along the riverfront.

-Lisbon currently has 60km / 41mi of cycleways and shared paths, and is expected to increase the network of cycle routes up to 150km / 93mi.
+Lisbon currently has 60 kilometres / 41 miles of cycle routes and shared paths, and is expected to increase the network up to 150 kilometres / 93 miles.
 The e-bikes can help with hills.

-The bike sharing system was unleashed in the modern part of the city – the riverside Parque das Nações neighbourhood -, and has gradually been covering other parts of Lisbon.
-Hire bikes are now appearing in districts such as the touristic Baixa, the Zona Ribeirinha and Lisbon Plateau, as well as the riverfront.
+The bike sharing system was unleashed in the modern part of the city – the riverside Parque das Nações -, and has gradually been covering other parts of Lisbon.
+Hire bikes are now appearing in neighbourhoods such as the Baixa and Lisbon Plateau, as well as the riverfront.

 Getting started is very easy.
 Use your smartphone to grab a bike, ride it wherever you want, and then return it to any docking station.
 Here’s a step by step guide: